harshan2602/Luv2Shop/README.md

 ## Usage

-To make the most of the Luv2Shop website, follow these steps:
+To maximize your experience with the Luv2Shop website, follow these steps:

 1. **Browse the Product Catalog:**

-   - You can access the product catalog without logging in.
-Simply visit the website to explore the available products.
+   - Explore available products without logging in.

 2. **Login to Your Account:**

-   - To log in, you can use sign in with google option or you can create an account.
+   - Sign in using your Google account or create a new account.

 3. **Access Additional Features with Login:**